+Server-Side.
 After preparing a molecule and configuring job options, the client submits the job to the WebMO server.
 The server-side of WebMO consists of Perl-based CGI scripts that are executed via the web server.
-These scripts handle the vast majority of WebMO operations, including generation of dynamic HTML content for the client, creating input files for computational programs, starting computational chemistry jobs, monitoring running jobs, parsing job output files, and job/user/ engine management.
-WebMO Enterprise has additional scripts that facilitate the interaction of WebMO with external authentication options (LDAP, Active Directory, Shibboleth, etc.) to integrate WebMO with pre-existing departmental or campus infrastructure.
-It is important to note that WebMO user accounts are separate from Linux system user accounts, thereby allowing access to computational resources in a controlled fashion without having to create Linux user accounts for each WebMO user.
+These scripts handle the vast majority of WebMO operations, including generation of dynamic HTML content for the client, creating input files for computational programs, starting computational chemistry jobs, monitoring running jobs, parsing job output files, and job/user/engine management.
+WebMO Enterprise has additional scripts that facilitate the interaction of WebMO with external authentication options (LDAP, Active Directory, Shibboleth, etc.) to integrate WebMO user accounts are separate from Linux system user accounts, thereby allowing access to computational resources in a controlled fashion without having to create Linux user accounts for each WebMO user.
 The Enterprise version also supports existing HPC clusters via integration with existing batch queue systems (Torque/PBS, SLURM, SGE, etc.).
 The WebMO server stores configuration information in its home directory on the server computer and user job files in its directory, system user home directories, or on a network drive.